 Gerhard Richter: The Life of Images - GOMA

-Following the wonderfully successful opening weekend in October, Canticum will continue to sing Arvo Pärt’s Drei Hirtenkinder aus Fatima, at GOMA's “Gerhard Richter: The Life of Images” exhibition, until it closes in February 2018.
+Following the wonderfully successful opening weekend in October, Canticum continues to sing Arvo Pärt’s Drei Hirtenkinder aus Fatima, at GOMA's “Gerhard Richter: The Life of Images” exhibition, until it closes in February 2018.
 We’re thrilled to have this opportunity to participate in this collaboration of art and music.

-We'll be singing this very short piece at intervals throughout these remaining time slots:
+We'll be singing this very short piece at intervals during this hour on the closing day:

 Sunday 4 February 2018